About

 "We believe play is a foundational human need and an indispensable part of hands-on learning.
 Play in Education exists to equip and encourage teachers to fully engage the minds of their students by leveraging the power of play.
 We hope this website and this newsletter become that hand or that hug when you need it."

-Mary Couzin is the founder of Play in Education.
-She is also CEO and Founder of the Toy and Game Group which hosts the Chicago Toy and Game Fair held every year at the Navy Pier in Chicago.
-The event is the largest toy and game fair in North America and is the capstone of CHITAG Week, which also includes Inventor Conferences, the Toy and Game Inventor Expo Awards, the Young Inventor Challenge and more.
+Our Play in Education Publisher is Mary Couzin.
+She is the founder of Play in Education and CEO and Founder of the Chicago Toy and Game Group which hosts the Chicago Toy and Game Fair held every year in Chicago.
+The event is the largest toy and game fair in North America and is the capstone of POP Week, which also includes Inventor Pitch and Innovation Conferences, the Toy and Game Innovation Awards, the Young Inventor Challenge and more.
 She is also the founder of the Chicago Toy & Game Foundation, a non-profit, philanthropic foundation promoting play and supporting children’s organizations.
+Her most recent initiative is People of Play - the largest platform of playful people in the world! www.peopleofplay.com

 Research